yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

 ![5b643732a7b89f327301e7516f092af8.png](/blog//assets/5b643732a7b89f327301e7516f092af8.png)

-* In green: the new node Call with decorator
+* In green: the new `Call` node with the decorator.
-* In blue: the node containing the `bar` function
+* In blue: the node containing the `bar` function.
-* In red: the deleted decorator of the main function to avoid cyclical decoration**
+* In red: the deleted decorator of the main function to avoid cyclical decoration.

 # First Draft

 ## Simple Decorator

-We need to return the function definition modified.
-A simple decorator returning the function would be
+We need to return the modified function definition.
+A simple decorator that returns the function would be:

 ```py
 def decorator(func):